ServerlessLife/serverless-spy/doc/quick_start.md

 # Quick Start

 ServerlessSpy is meant for the following environments:
- - Development environment: so you can write tests.
+ - Development environment: So you can write tests.
 The web console helps you gain insight into what is happening in the system.
  - Automatic test environment: You execute written tests in CI/CD.

 ## Step 1: Install